-The intrinsic degradation of OLED materials towards electrons was first reported by Aziz et al. in tris(8-hydroxyquinoline) aluminum (Alq3)-based devices.[7]
-They found that the residence of excessive electrons in Alq3 layer would incur the luminescence efficiency loss of the device.
-It is assumed that electron traps of unknown nature (chemical degradation is suggested) with a luminance efficiency of are formed.
-For OLED materials, we first concerned BDE values of charged states in the study of phosphine-oxide materials,[6d] and found that the typical host CzPO2, whose BDEf(-) is only 2.15 eV, showed serious C-P cleavage in electron-only devices.
-Since then, a cognition has been accepted that PO could undermine the device stability due to the fragile C-P bond.[2b,6e,6k,8] Later, Lee et al. found the carbazole (Cz)-based host with higher BDE in charged states contributed to the longer device lifetime.[9a]
-Recently, more explores have demonstrated prolonged the device lifetime based on the consideration of BDE(-).[9]
-To date, studies on the regulation of BDE(-) for organics are mainly about organic halides.[10]
-For OLED molecules, Brédas et al.[6i] recently looked into the substituent effects of the cyano, fluorine, and hydroxyl groups on the BDE values of the C-N bonds in the typical hosts Cz-dibenzothiophene (DBT) derivatives, and found that the BDE(-) could be improved by increasing the relative electron affinity of the DBT moiety.
-However, it still remains largely elusive about the rational regulation of BDEf(-) for various OLED molecules.
+The intrinsic degradation of OLED materials in anionic states was first reported by Aziz et al. in tris(8-hydroxyquinoline) aluminum (Alq3)-based devices.^[7] They found that excessive electrons in Alq3 layer could form electron traps and incur the efficiency loss of the devices.
+For OLED molecules, we first concerned the BDE values of charged states in the study of phosphine-oxide materials,^[6d] and found that the typical host CzPO2, whose BDE_f(-) is only 2.15 eV, showed serious C-P cleavage in electron-only devices.
+Since then, a cognition has been accepted that PO could undermine the device stability due to the fragile C-P bonds.^[2b,6e,6k,8] Later, Lee et al. found the carbazole (Cz)-based host with higher BDE in charged states contributed to longer device lifetime.^[9a] Recently, more explores have demonstrated prolonged device lifetime based on the consideration of BDE(-).^[9] Nevertheless, studies on the regulation of BDE(-) for organics are mainly about organic halides.^[10] For OLED molecules, Brédas et al.^[6] recently looked into the substituent effects of the cyano, fluorine, and hydroxyl groups on the BDE(-) values of the C-N bonds in the Cz-dibenzothiophene derivatives.
+However, it still remains largely elusive about the rational regulation of $BDE{f}(-)$ for various OLED molecules.

 Different from $BDE_f(n)$ which mainly depends on the bond type, $BDE_f(-)$ is largely affected by the whole molecular structure, as evidenced by the almost identical $BDE_f(n)$ and very different $BDE_f(-)$ of the same C-N or C-P bonds in molecules 4-7 (Figure 1c).
 For example, although ptBCZPO2TPTZ has the same C-P bond as CzPO2 does, its $BDE_f(-)$ is as high as 3.15 eV, 1 eV higher than that of CzPO2.
-We found it did not show observable deterioration in laser-desorption/ionization time-of-flight mass spectrometry (LDI-TOF-MS) until very high laser powers (Figure S1), suggesting its C-P bonds are relatively stable, although the authors did not consider the stability issues.[11a]
-This finding indicates that the original fragile bonds can be turned into stable ones, which is rarely recognized in the previous development of OLED materials, and it drove us to explore the general effective strategy to manage $BDE_f(-)$ , which will make an essential contribution to improving the operational stability of OLEDs and other organic (opto)electronic devices.
+We found it did not show observable deterioration in laser-desorption/ionization time-of-flight mass spectrometry (LDI-TOF-MS) until very high laser powers (Figure S1), suggesting its C-P bonds are relatively stable, although the authors did not consider the stability issues.^[11a] This finding indicates that the original fragile bonds can be turned into stable ones, which is rarely recognized in the previous development of OLED materials.
+It drove us to expound the underlying mechanism and explore a general effective strategy to manage $BDE_f(-)$, which will make an essential contribution to improving the operational stability of OLEDs and other organic (opto)electronic devices.